-To validate the level of degree reported to the BOG we disaggregated graduate degrees from undergraduate degrees included in the SIFD Files and the Campus Solutions system's query results, and compared the two listings.
-We determined that all degrees at the graduate award level in the SIFD submissions were accurately reported and that all degrees at the graduate award level in Campus Solutions had been included in the SIFD File submission.
+To validate the level of degree reported to the BOG we disaggregated graduate degrees from undergraduate degrees included in the SIFD Files and our Campus Solutions system's query results, and compared the two listings.
+We determined that all degrees at the graduate awardlevel in the SIFD submissions were accurately reported and that all degrees at the graduate award level in Campus Solutions had been included in the SIFD File submission.

-Based on the results of our analysis of the University's SIFD File submissions for Summer 2016, Fall 2016, and Spring 2017, we determined the data elements provided by the University for use in calculating Metric 8 to be complete and accurate, and in accordance with BOG guidance.
+Based on the results of our analysis of the University's SIFD File submissions for Summer 2017, Fall 2017, and Spring 2018, we determined the data elements provided by the University for use in calculating Metric 8 to be complete and accurate, and in accordance with BOG guidance.
 We found no significant differences between data submitted by the University to the BOG and source data in the University's system of record.
 We concluded that the data provided to the BOG to be used in calculating the percentage of graduate degrees in programs of strategic emphasis are materially correct and can be relied upon.

-Metric 9a - Percent of Bachelor's Degrees without Excess Hours.
+Metric 9 - Percent of Bachelor's Degrees without Excess Hours.